 “Being here and teaching children how to work out their problems, how to calm down, I think that was good for me,” he says.
 “I’ve become a better person because of this job.”

 A career awaits

-Join Rick and many others at Community Progress Council as a Head Start teacher.
+Join the team at Community Progress Council as a Head Start teacher.
 A competitive salary, full benefits and generous PTO, and growth opportunities are available.
 Apply today.